 Maia is an artist and educator from the Pacific Northwest, currently living in Washington.
 She works primarily with clay and plant-dyed textiles, but can often be found making drawings, photographs, collages, cards, pies, and songs too.
 At the heart of her work is an interest in the places where art and environment meet, points where creative practice responds to the ecology, geology, and seasonal rhythm of a place.

 Former Tea House

 + Shop Manager

 She / Her

 Kendall is from Austin, Texas and joined the co-op spring of 2019.
-She is working on turning the bus into a functioning tea house and hoping to start doing farmers markets and more bus-related events in the near future.
-Kendall enjoys creating tea and cocktail menus for different events we host.
-She's been a barista for years, and enjoys putting that energy into her work with the MMC.
-You can usually find her serving her own tea blends & drink creations at most of our events.
+She was working on turning the bus into a functioning tea house and hoping to start doing farmers markets and more bus-related events in the near future.
+Kendall enjoys creating tea and cocktail menus and helped the MMC with many different events we've hosted.
+She's been a barista for years, and enjoys putting that energy into her work.
+You can usually find her serving her own tea blends & drink creations.